fprasx/unlocked/mdbook/src/closing/acknowledgements.md

 # Acknowledgements

-Thank you to my advisor and my friends for giving me feedback and supporting me.
+Thank you to my advisor and my friends for your feedback and support.

-## Sources